What Is Your Thought On Socially Responsible Investing (SRI)?

 Don

+If we expand our definition of “socially responsible investing” to encompass more than just moral judgment…and we expand our actions to more than just exclusionary screening…then I believe that SRI really can do some good.
 After all, we are in a capitalistic society and the purchase of various goods and services either encourages companies to continue producing those goods and services in the manner in which they produce them, or it discourages them.
 Simply selling the stock and divesting of the company may not do a darn thing (as Ron @ wisdomjournal stated).
-That might be equivalent to the old “I’m never eating THERE again!” type of action.
+That might be equivalent to the old… Read more »

-the main issue with one-on-one lending sites is there is no vetting process. you’re taking people’s word that their story is true.
+The main issue with one-on-one lending sites is there is no vetting process.
+You’re taking people’s word that their story is true.

 There are new platforms like microplace.com where you can actually lend through a microfinance institution and get a modest 3% return.
 Other SRI’s are screened funds comparable to other mutual funds.